 Standard 9a: Size and placement of awnings and canopies should enhance the building's overall frame, detailing, and rhythm.
 Placement should correspond to the location of a storefront or entrance.

-Standard 9b: For awnings located above windows, awning shapes shall be consistent with window frames.
+Standard 9b: For awnings located above windows, awning shapes should be consistent with window frames.

-Standard 9c: Awnings and canopies shall be constructed of high quality, durable, fade-resistant, and fire-retardant materials.
+Standard 9c: Awnings and canopies should be constructed of high quality, durable, faderesistant, and fire-retardant materials.